 Course work includes the history of the social service movement, ethical issues, case management, diversity issues, law in the practice of social work, and community resources.
 Students also gain skills in interviewing and counseling techniques.

 Graduates should qualify for employment with local, county, state, and federal government social service agencies.
-Employment includes family and child assistance, rehabilitation health services, medical assistance, youth services, aging, and developmentally disabled programs public and private settings.
+Employment includes family and child assistance, rehabilitation health services, medical assistance, youth services, aging, and developmentally disabled programs in public and private settings.